jh3nd3rs0n/argmatey/README.md

 -   Interpretation of options and arguments based on the ordering provided
 -   Adaptability of the program based on the option or argument encountered

 **Complete customization of the provided program usage and help.** Every level of the provided program usage and help can be customized.
 A customized `OptionUsageProvider` can be used to provide the usage of one, a few, or all options of a particular type in a different format.
 A customized `OptionGroupHelpTextProvider` can be used to provide the help text of one, a few, or all option groups in a different format.
-Methods `CLI.printProgramUsage()` and `CLI.printProgramHelp()` can be overridden to display the entire program usage and help in a completely different format.
+Methods `CLI.displayProgramUsage()` and `CLI.displayProgramHelp()` can be overridden to display the entire program usage and help in a completely different format.
 The following is the earlier example using a customized `OptionGroupHelpTextProvider`:

 ```java